benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 ## New Project

 Create a new project
-- `django-admin startproject your-app .`
+- `django-admin startproject example .`

 Make a git ignore file
 - `touch .gitignore`